 The Makers Landing Food Lab incubation programme, created in partnership with the National Treasury’s Jobs Fund, aims to support job creation and skills development in the local food industry.

 The structured programme offers opportunities to qualified start-ups and existing small food businesses that can show that they will benefit significantly from mentorship, training and affordable access to a licensed commercial kitchen space.

-This programme runs over six months, with two sessions a week, of two to three hours each.
+This programme runs over five months, with two sessions a week, of two to three hours each.
 The course content, which was developed by Stellenbosch University’s LaunchLab and industry experts, is a combination of online modules, in-class learning and individual assignments.
 These are supplemented with technical expert support and weekly mentor meetings.

 In addition, participants will have access to a commercial kitchen space, as well as the opportunity to participate in Makers Landing programming and events, further potential funding and market opportunities.